icobx/simple-image-classifiers/readme.md

     - SVM accuracy | gender: ***93%***, attractiveness: ***71%***
 - there are also models trained on images embedded using **LBP** (local binary patterns) technique, but with disappointing results
 - images which are being embedded are normalised (aligned and resized) and are subset of [**CelebA**](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset
+- *images, models, annotations and embeddings are not included*
 - done as one of bi-weekly school assignments

 #### some images: